Sikh temple gunman was ex-soldier linked to racist group

 "It was dark and we were all crammed in."
 One of the women who made it into the pantry had been shot in the hand, and there was "blood everywhere," said Toor.

-Federal authorities said they were treating the attack as a possible act of domestic terrorism.
+Federal authorities said they were treating the attack as a possible act of domestic terrorism, and were scouring Page's military records and investigating whether the killing was a hate crime.

 According to the Southern Poverty Law Center, which tracks hate groups, Page was a member of two racist bands named End Apathy and Definite Hate, "a band whose album 'Violent Victory' featured a gruesome drawing of a disembodied white arm punching a black man in the face."